DFW1N/DFW1N-OSINT/README.md

 * [Gumtree Jobs Australia](https://www.gumtree.com.au/jobs) - *Jobs posted by organisations, Recruiters, Managers, Owners and more.*
 * [Neuvoo Australia](https://au.neuvoo.com/) - *You can look for jobs based on city, state, region, industry, company, and skills.*

-### America

-### Canada

 ## [↑](#contents) Police Websites
-This section is dedicated to each country to assist in quickly finding all police sites relating to your country.
+This section is dedicated to assist Australian, Ethical hackers, Police Services, Intelligence Agencies or Private investigators in quickly finding all police sites in one place for quick access to information or policies you are looking for or leads on your targets.

 ### Australia
 * [New South Wales Police Force](https://www.police.nsw.gov.au/) - *Australian New South Wales Police Force Website.*